Frequently Asked Questions

 Although parents are generally not allowed in the testing office itself during testing, they are welcome to remain in the waiting area within the building, or they may choose to leave the building to conduct their daily business and return to pick up their child at the designated time.
 The administered tests are standardized, which means that strict guidelines must be adhered to in order to ensure that a valid assessment takes place.
 Having a parent present poses the risk of invalidating these guidelines, and can often be distracting for the student being assessed.
 Some children may be too self-conscious with a parent present, and may not take risks on more challenging tasks for fear of making errors, which may result in an underestimation of a student’s actual potential.

 Post-secondary students receiving OSAP loans should also inquire about the availability of a bursary to cover all or part of the cost of the assessment.
 There may also be federal funding for students with a disability.
-Since Chisholm is part of the Regional Assessment Team at Queen’s University, many student are covered through alternate funds.
+Since Chisholm is part of the Regional Assessment Team at Queen’s University, many students are covered through alternate funds.
 The Student Services department of your college or university can assist with these financial questions.

-Book Your Assessment Today
+Book Your Appointment Today